 - Reichardt P, Blay J-Y, von Mehren M. Towards global consensus in the treatment of gastrointestinal stromal tumor.
 Expert Rev Anticancer Ther.
 2010;10(2):221-232.

 - Miettinen M, Lasota J. Gastrointestinal stromal tumors: pathology and prognosis at different sites.
 Semin Diagn Pathol.
 2006;23(2):70-83.

 - Fletcher CDM, Berman JJ, Corless C, et al. Diagnosis of gastrointestinal stromal tumors: a consensus approach.
 Hum Pathol.
 2002;33(5):459-465.

 - Glivec® (imatinib) summary of product characteristics.
 West Sussex, UK: Novartis Europharm Limited; 2014.

 - Sutent® (sunitinib malate) summary of product characteristics.
 Sandwich, Kent, UK: Pfizer Ltd; 2012.

 - The ESMO/European Sarcoma Network Working Group.
-Gastrointestinal stromal tumors: ESMO clinical practice guidelines of diagnosis, treatment and follow-up.
+Gastrointestinal stromal tumors: ESMO Clinical Practice Guidelines of diagnosis, treatment and follow-up.
 Ann Oncol.
-2012;23(supp7):vii49-vii55.
+2012;23(suppl 7):vii49-vii55.

 - DeMatteo RP, Ballman KV, Antonescu CR, et al; for the American College of Surgeons Oncology Group (ACOSOG) Intergroup Adjuvant GIST Study Team.
 Adjuvant imatinib mesylate after resection of localised, primary gastrointestinal stromal tumour: a randomised, double-blind, placebo-controlled trial.
 Lancet.
 2009;373(9669):1097-1104.